Who can benefit from Ortho-Bionomy?

 Where did it come from?

-Ortho-Bionomy was developed by Arthur Lincoln Pauls, a British osteopath who in the 1970s stumbled over a study done by Osteopath Dr. Lawrence Jones called “Spontaneous Release Upon Positioning”.
-This study found that the body when put into optimal positions would self-correct on it’s own.
-Dr. Pauls took this study and started implementing it into his daily practice and it eventually became what is now Ortho-Bionomy.
+Ortho-Bionomy was developed by Arthur Lincoln Pauls, a British osteopath who in the 1970s stumbled over a study by Osteopath Dr. Lawrence Jones called “Spontaneous Release Upon Positioning”.
+This study found that the body, when put into optimal positions, would self-correct on it’s own.
+Dr. Pauls took this study and started implementing it into his daily practice, and it eventually became what is now Ortho-Bionomy.

 How does it work?

-Practitioners of Ortho-Bionomy use various techniques to stimulate the body's self-correcting system resulting in long lasting results.
-These techniques can include gentle movements, precise positioning, and light pressure on specific areas.
-The goal is to encourage the body to correct itself rather than using external force or harsh manipulation.
-This results in a higher chance of long-term release instead of “quick fixes”.
+Practitioners of Ortho-Bionomy use various techniques to stimulate the body's self-correcting system, resulting in long-lasting results.
+These techniques include gentle movement, precise positioning, and light pressure.
+The goal is to encourage the body to correct itself without harsh manipulation or force, which increases the chance of long-term release rather than “quick fixes.”